 Class action lawsuit settlements, although ideal (you don’t have to go to court), are almost always difficult because a large amount of people don’t always agree on the same exact amount of compensation.
 Even if all involved parties do reach an agreed upon settlement amount, there is no guarantee that the court will approve it.

-Mesothelioma Lawsuits vs. Asbestosis Lawsuits or Asbestos-related Lung Cancer Lawsuits
+What Are the Differences Between Mesothelioma Lawsuits and Asbestosis or Asbestos-related Lung Cancer Lawsuits?

 Although mesothelioma, asbestosis, and asbestos-related lung cancer are all diseases caused by asbestos, filing lawsuits for different kinds of asbestos illnesses aren’t always the same.